 Kehinde’s parents are both entrepreneurs, and he says that he “was almost destined at some point to start [his] own business.”
 He and Afaedor are both native Nigerians who travelled to the United States to get top-flight educations -- they both graduated from Harvard Business School -- then returned to their home country to take advantage of the nation’s burgeoning business and tech climate.

-“The vision of the company is to be the biggest and best retailer -- online or offline -- in West Africa within the foreseeable future,” Afaedor said while sitting in the orange-dominated, fluorescent-lit offices of Jumia’s Lagos headquarters.
+“The vision of the company is to be the biggest and best retailer -- online or offline -- in West Africa within the foreseeable future,” Afaedor said while sitting in the fluorescent-lit offices of Jumia’s Lagos headquarters.
 “To get there, we’re going to have to open up more categories of goods and have more physical locations so when people think of shopping in their country, they think of Jumia.”

-Afaedor sees Jumia at the vanguard of a growing tech commerce industry in West Africa and Nigeria in particular, where many startups have launched in recent years that offer services similar to popular Western websites such as eBay, Seamless, FreshDirect and Hotels.com.
+Afaedor sees Jumia at the vanguard of a growing tech commerce industry in West Africa and Nigeria in particular, where many startups have launched in recent years to offer services similar to popular Western websites such as eBay, Seamless, FreshDirect and Hotels.com.

 “The good thing is you’re seeing more innovation, more entrepreneurs and more job creation with all these ventures coming,” he said.

 Despite the bullishness of Kehinde and the international investors who have backed Jumia, the company faces a range of obstacles on the road to becoming the singular, indispensable African online retailer its founders want it to be.

-One is the question of its ability to make good on its guarantee to deliver high-quality, well-priced products within set timeframes to any location within its metastasizing distribution areas.
+One is the question of its ability to make good on its guarantee to deliver high-quality, well-priced products within set timeframes to any location within its metastasizing distribution area.